 How to Decrease Latency and Increase Execution Speed?

-- Choose a Broker with a Server Near You
+- Choose a Broker with Nearby Servers

 By using a reliable VPS and enhancing your internet speed, CPU, RAM, and hard drive, you can optimize execution speed and achieve faster, more reliable trading.